Kevichüsa Angami: Member of Parliament

 In 1971, as a candidate of the United Front of Nagaland, Kevichüsa stood against S. C. Jamir in the Lok Sabha elections.
 Jamir, then, was the Deputy Minister of Agriculture in the Indira Gandhi government.
 During the election campaign, Kevichüsa attacked the Naga Nationalist Organisation for its failure to implement the "16 Point Agreement" with the approval of the Indian government.
 He promised to work towards the negotiation of a new political settlement.
 Kevichüsa registered an overwhelming victory with 102,596 votes (63.3%) defeating Jamir.

 Personal life

 Kevichüsa married Germanthangi on 15 October 1931.
-Together the couple had six daughters and four sons.
+Together the couple had six daughters and five sons.

 Legacy

 In 2017, his family-run foundation–The Kevichüsa Foundation–instituted the A. Kevichüsa Citizenship Award to recognise an individual or group from the indigenous community who have 'championed, demonstrated, and embodied' the ideal of citizenship.